apache/helix/src/site/markdown/Concepts.md

 ```
 ### Partition

-If this task get too big to fit on one box, you might want to divide it into subTasks.
-Each subTask is referred to as a _partition_ in Helix.
-Let\'s say you want to divide the task into 3 subTasks/partitions, the IdealState can be changed as shown below.
+If this task get too big to fit on one box, you might want to divide it into subtasks.
+Each subtask is referred to as a _partition_ in Helix.
+Let\'s say you want to divide the task into 3 subtasks/partitions, the IdealState can be changed as shown below.

 \'myTask_0\', \'myTask_1\', \'myTask_2\' are logical names representing the partitions of myTask.
 Each tasks runs on N1, N2 and N3 respectively.